jrosario26/Java-Frameworks-Project/README-changelog.md

 2. Added the Buy Now button, and set functionality to decrement inventory when product is bought, and save the difference after the fact.
 3. Verified the success and failure messages work.

+Task G:
+1. Added additional fields in the inhouse and outsourced forms for minimum and maximum desired inventory values.
+2. Database file renamed.
+3. Inhouse and outsourced parts will now only be created if they are within the min and max desired inventory values.